 For over 25 years, Bill Oberlander has been repositioning brands from stagnant sales to unprecedented growth, from the back of store shelves to the front of shoppers’ minds, and from daunting humanitarian issues to unique solutions for social good.

-In 2012, Bill left Madison Avenue to join the Robin Hood Foundation as Director of Communications, Marketing and Events, creating the marketing for the 12.12.12 Concert/Hurricane Sandy Relief, the “Fight Poverty Like a New Yorker” brand campaign and the Robin Hood Investors Conference.
+In 2012, Bill left Madison Avenue to join the Robin Hood Foundation as Director of Communications, Marketing and Events.
+There he created the marketing for the 12.12.12 Concert/Hurricane Sandy Relief, the “Fight Poverty Like a New Yorker” brand campaign and the Robin Hood Investors Conference, together raising hundreds of millions of dollars donated to NYC charities.

-After two years at Robin Hood, Bill decided to partner with Drew Train to launch OBERLAND, a purpose-driven agency that leverages Bill’s Madison Avenue talents with his passion for making the world a better place.
+After two years at Robin Hood, Bill partnered with Drew Train to launch OBERLAND, a purpose-driven agency that leverages Bill’s Madison Avenue talents with his passion for making the world a better place.

 Bill resides in New York City, and is the father to his sons William and Bertram.